Sripathm2/Machine_Learning_Codes/README.md

 4) For CNN input and output channels are 1 or 3, 1 is greyscale and 3 is rgb color.
 5) Tensor need the image in a particular format of NCHW where N is number of images being passed, C is channel (1 or 3), h is height of image and w is the width of the image.
 6) matplotlib takes image in the format of HWC. point 4 for what each stand for.
+7) For nn.linear always pass a list of number.
+You need to flatten it.